 So is the F chord—be sure to check out our simple guide of how to play the F chord:

 More Easy Minor Chords

 Anna Freitas holds a B.A. from Berklee College of Music and performs throughout New England as a guitarist and vocalist.
-She continues to teach students in the Boston area.
+She continues to teach students, both in-person and online via Skype.